NetCordDev/libdavec/README.md

 # libdavec

-libdavec provides C language bindings for Discord's [libdave](https://github.com/discord/libdave) library, enabling integration of the DAVE protocol in languages that can interface with C libraries.
+libdavec provides C language bindings for Discord's [libdave](https://github.com/discord/libdave), enabling integration of the DAVE protocol in languages that can interface with C libraries.

 ## Usage